 Christchurch contact: email@example.com and use the forms found on this page.

 Poole contact: firstname.lastname@example.org (Poole based forms can be found on their web site)

-Is a tool designed to help practitioners work with a family to identify their children's needs and enable a group of practitioners to come together and form a Team Around the Family (TAF).
+The EHA is a tool designed to help practitioners work with a family to identify their children's needs and enable a group of practitioners to come together and form a TAF.

 The Steps to Open and Complete an Early Help Assessment

-1. Make sure an Early Help Assessment is not already in place by contacting:
+1. Make sure an Early Help Assessment is not already in place, or open to Childrens Social Care (CSC), by contacting: